 6-2.3.3 Kitchen Improvements.

-For all improvement or repair projects involving kitchen work, it is recommended to provide sprinkler protection in the kitchen if sprinkler protection is not included in the project.
-The installation of sprinklers must comply with the requirements of NFPA 13 or NFPA 13R.
+For all improvement or repair projects involving major kitchen renovation, it is recommended to provide sprinkler protection in the kitchen if sprinkler protection is not included in the project.
+The installation of sprinklers must comply with the requirements of NFPA 13, NFPA 13D or NFPA 13R.